-All students must return a completed sport physical and medical history form to the school nurse.
-The school nurse will review student's forms to ensure all information is complete.
-The student/athlete is not permitted to practice or play any interscholastic sport without the school having his/her medical forms on file.
-Remember, that the sport physical must be completed by a U.S. physician and clearly marked that the student is cleared to participate.
-In addition, any student athlete who's on prescribed medications must inform the school nurse, athletic trainer, and their coach.
+All students must return a completed sports physical and medical history form to both the school nurse and through the Rank-One Portal.
+The school nurse will review the student's forms to ensure all information is complete.
+The student-athlete is not permitted to practice or play any interscholastic sport without the school having his/her medical forms on file.
+Remember, that the physical must be completed by a U.S. physician and clearly marked that the student is cleared to participate.
+In addition, any student-athlete taking prescribed medications must inform the school nurse, athletic trainer, and their coach.
 Please follow these requirements to help The Village School ensure that every student athlete has a safe environment.